How to Move Cross Country for Cheap

 You just have more options when you DIY- and who doesn’t like options?
 But to narrow them down, below are the 3 most common options for moving across the country:

 A company will drop off storage containers at your loading and unloading locations!
-And can store your container for ‘X’ amount of time.
+And can store your container at your home or in a secure warehouse for as long as you need.
 Some of the most well-known storage container companies include:

 - U-Box (U-Haul)

-Pretty self-explanatory, but truck rentals are a great option when going from point A to point B in one shot.
+Pretty self-explanatory, but a truck rental is a great option when going from point A to point B in one shot.
 Just about everyone is familiar with U-Haul, but that doesn't mean they have the best prices.
-If you're serious about moving for cheap then you should get price quotes from each company.
+If you're serious about moving for cheap then you should get price quotes from each rental truck company.
 You may score a major deal and wind up spending even less on your move.

 - Budget Truck Rental